webfactory/docker-composer-require-checker/README.md

 ## Command line usage

-Apart from GitHub Actions, you can run the Docker image in any given
+Apart from GitHub Actions, you can run a published Docker image in any given
 directory:

 ```bash